yoannchb-pro/MoodleGPT/README.md

 ![Text](./assets/text.gif)

-## What about if the question can't be completed ?
+## What about if the question can't be autocompleted ?

-To know if the answer has been copied to the clipboard, you can look at the title of the page which will become <b>"Copied to clipboard"</b> for 3 seconds.
+To know if the answer has been copied to the clipboard, you can look at the title of the page which will become <b>"Copied to clipboard"</b> for 3 seconds if `Title indication` is on.

 ![Clipboard](./assets/clipboard.gif)